SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 > CALEB?

 <br><i>She sat down on the floor before me with the utmost grace.
-She places on hand splayed out on the floor to support herself and runs the other up my pantleg.</i>
+She places one hand splayed out on the floor to support herself and runs the other up my pantleg.</i>

 <i>It tickles.</i>